Ibadullah5/Ibadullah5/README.md

 # 💫 About Me:
-I'm currently working on web development and, both frontend and backend with modern frameworks such as React, Next, MongoDB, Tailwind etc...
+I'm currently working on web development, both frontend and backend with modern frameworks such as React, Next, MongoDB, Tailwind etc...

 ## 🌐 Socials: